monipip3/women_in_data_datathon/README.md

 <img src="https://github.com/monipip3/women_in_data_datathon/blob/main/img/GLASSDOOR.png" width="600" />

 We collected the links for the Top 50 companies we wanted to analyze.
 We then looped through the list and scraped the reviews along with some metadata about the review.
 [See this notebook for the code](https://github.com/monipip3/women_in_data_datathon/blob/main/Scraping_Glassdoor_Company_Reviews_parental_leave_only.ipynb).
+If you would like to add more companies from the Top Fortune 500 Companies list to the [reviews dataset we compiled](https://github.com/monipip3/women_in_data_datathon/blob/main/data/reviews_all_companies.pkl) please fork our repo and do so!

 ## NLP / Sentimental Analysis